Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 #### iEEG Related Modifications of the Design
 Only half of the stimuli were used as targets for the iEEG experiments.
 The selection of target faces kept the balance of gender and ethnicity.
 Letters were chosen in equal amounts from the first and second parts of the alphabet, and the corresponding false-fonts were used.
 All stimuli were presented as relevant non-targets and irrelevant stimuli, matching the designs of the aforementioned procedure.

+#### fMRI Related Modifications of the Design
+For the fMRI experiment, timing was adjusted as follows: the random jitter between trials was increased (mean inter-trial interval of 3 s, jittered 2.5-10 s, with truncated exponential distribution), with each trial lasting approximately 5.5 s.
+This modification served to improve decoding and fitting of GLMs to the fMRI data (Glover, 1999).
+Second, to increase detection efficacy for amplitude-based analyses, three additional baseline periods (blank screen) of 12 s each were included per run (total = 24).
+The identity of the stimuli was randomized with the constraint that they appeared equally across durations and tasks conditions.

 ### M-EEG Data Acquisition